-EPSRC IRC in Early-Warning Sensing Systems for Infectious Diseases
+i-sense EPSRC IRC Early-Warning Sensing Systems for Infectious Disease

 Outbreaks of infectious disease can spread rapidly and unpredictably, causing enormous losses to health and livelihood.
-Worldwide, many infections remain undiagnosed and untreated due to poor diagnostic tools.
-This results in the on-going transmission of serious infections, such as HIV, and delay in the identification of emerging threats, for example pandemic influenza.
+Without adequate diagnostic tools, there is the threat of on-going transmission of serious infections and delay in the identification of emerging outbreaks.

-We are also using the vast amount of web-based information on Google, Facebook and Twitter to identify indicators of disease outbreaks, before people attend clinics, or from geographical regions that are not covered by traditional public health systems.
+We are also using the vast amount of web-based information on Google and Twitter to identify indicators of disease outbreaks before people attend clinics, or from geographical regions that are not covered by traditional public health systems.